-Innovation is always risky, an adventurous soul should have the bravery to stand before the criticism of common people.
-Superstitious beliefs are always hard to break, but that is exactly what Ustad Haj Sa’ban-ali, the master architect of Agha Bozorg Mosque, did in his time.
+Innovation is always risky and adventurous.
+The soul should have the bravery to stand before the criticism of common people.
+Superstitious beliefs are always hard to break but that is exactly what Ustad Haj Sa’ban-ali, the master architect of Agha Bozorg Mosque did in his time.
 The Agha Bozorg Mosque has been one of Kashan’s top attractions for almost 300 years.

-The entrance to the complex features two separate levels as well as two massive badgir’s (baad-geer).
-These are desert based towers, specific to Iran, that help draw cool air into the structure of the building.
+The entrance to the complex features two separate levels as well as two massive Wind Towers (Badgir, baad-geer).
+These are desert-based towers, specific to Iran, that help draw cool air into the structure of the building.
 In essence, they act as a type of natural ventilation.

-After the entrance, the above ground portion features a large rectangular pathway surrounded by arched porches.
+After the entrance, the above-ground portion features a large rectangular pathway surrounded by arched porches.
 Each porch serves as a potential resting and gathering point for worshippers or students wishing to escape the hot sun.
-Below the porches, there are rows of chambers which still act as theological classrooms.
+Below the porches, there are rows of chambers that still act as theological classrooms.
 In the center of classrooms is an elegant and classic courtyard, featuring a massive geometric fountain along with 4 separate gardens.
-The design of this lower-level green space was designed to cool the air brought in from the badgir’s in the front part of the building.
+The design of this lower-level green space was for cooling the air brought in from the Badgir’s in the front part of the building.

-The basement is itself a top attraction of the Agha Bozorg Mosque and features an ancient refrigeration system known as a yakhchal (yakh-chal).
-A large pit buried several layers below ground and covered in a sort of mud and straw igloo, the yakhchal was ancient Iran’s means of saving Ice in the wintertime for future hotter summer months.
-The yakhchal would also serve as great food storage facility throughout heated times.
+The basement is itself a top attraction of the Agha Bozorg Mosque; it features an ancient refrigeration system known as a Yakhchal (yakh-chal).
+A large pit buried several layers below ground and covered in a sort of mud and straw igloo, the Yakhchal was ancient Iran’s means of saving Ice in the wintertime for future hotter summer months.
+The Yakhchal would also serve as a great food storage facility throughout heated times.
 The system has been in use for thousands of years since even before the ancient Achaemenid times in the 5-6th Century BC.

 The end of the structure houses the mosque itself.
-With two towering Shia minarets and a magnificent brick dome, the Agha Bozorg Mosque features three levels and its own courtyard.
+It has two towering Shia minarets and a magnificent brick dome; the Agha Bozorg Mosque features three levels and its own courtyard.
 Its wooden doors have pins inside them for more resistant to termite as well as elemental damage.